Video game promotion can appear like a battlefield. Well, it’s no secret: it is!

 Beware: Your Hook is not an enumeration of the technical details of your game or a list of the games it is inspired by.

-Your Hook summarize the essence of your game and give glimpse of entertaining promises.
+Your Hook summarizes the essence of your game and gives a glimpse of entertaining promises.
 All that in only 2/3 short sentences.
 Use it as a mantra and repeat it on all your points of communication (spoken and written).
-Precise and intriguing, your Hook is designed to resonate in the head of each person who hears it and make them want to discuss further about it.
+Precise and intriguing, your Hook is designed to resonate in the head of each person who hears it and make them want to discuss further it.